GAVE-CSA/GAVE-frontend/vulnerabilities.md

             },
         })
         .then(response => {
-            if (!response.ok) {
+            // Check if the response from the server is successful if (!response.ok) {
                 throw new Error('Network response was not ok');
             }
+            // Parse the response as JSON
             return response.json();
         })
         .then(data => {
-            // Create a table
+            // Create an HTML table header
             let table = "<table border='1'><tr><th>ID</th><th>Title</th><th>Severity</th><th>Description</th><th>Fix Text</th><th>Check Text</th></tr>";

-            // Insert data into the table
-            data.forEach(item => {
+            // Insert data from the API into the table rows data.forEach(item => {
                 table += `<tr>
                     <td>${item.id}</td>